Updated March 4, 2021 – travel plans and fundraising campaign info.

-Romain has already contracted a soldier named Yann for our trip.
+Romain has already hired a foreign soldier named Yann to join us on our trip.
 Yann is an expert on jungle survival.
-He owns a wilderness survival school in Panama and has participated in search & rescue missions in French Guyana.
+He’s well versed on Panama’s jungles and has participated in search & rescue missions in numerous countries.
 Yann is the kind of guy that any adventurist would want on the team – he knows the jungle.
 He knows preparedness.
 He knows how to work on a team.
 Yann will give our team training and be with us for our safety.

 Romain and I have both visited Panama before.
 But with all of the necessary requirements to safely plan a deep-jungle expedition, we’ll be facing a number of challenges.